 David Morris’s talk, ‘Restoring Native Alpine Plants,’ took place on 11th June 2020.
-You can watch it in playback in our Facebook Members Group.
+You can now watch it in playback below!

 A few years ago, the fells around RSPB Haweswater were in a dilapidated state.
 Overgrazing of livestock had led to complete devastation of the alpine plants native to the area.

 …and as the plants disappeared, so did the wildlife that depends on them.
 Haweswater was quickly becoming a barren landscape, devoid of diversity, as its native species abandoned ship.

 But then, in March 2017… “Not so fast!” said the RSPB.
 “Hold on a second!” said United Utilities.
 “Don’t go there!” said Natural England.

 “STOP THIS MADNESS!” said the Alpine Garden Society!